kodekloudhub/kubernetes-challenges/challenge-2/README.md

     </details>

 1.  <details>
-    <summary>Copy all images from the directory '/media' on the controlplane node to '/web' directory on node01.</summary>
+    <summary>web</summary>

-    </br>Here we are setting up the content of the directory on `node01` which will ultimately be served as a hostpath persistent volume.
+    </br>Copy all images from the directory '/media' on the controlplane node to '/web' directory on node01.
+Here we are setting up the content of the directory on `node01` which will ultimately be served as a hostpath persistent volume.
 It's a straght forward copy with ssh (scp).

     ```bash
     scp /media/* node01:/web